Question 1: Who is qualified to apply for the IPBP program?

 1. IA Exam Study Guide Access Fee: $250.
 All new applicants selected for the interview/IA exam will be required to submit this mandatory fee to purchase the IA exam study guide.
 Once this fee is received, electronic access to the study guide will be provided.
 The IA exam study guide is valid for a period of two consecutive admission cycles from the date of purchase.
 Re-applicants selected for the interview/IA exam will not have to purchase the study guide as long as they are within the two consecutive admission cycle guidelines as stated above.
 (Please note that applicants are no longer required to purchase the study guides in advance of their selection for an on campus interview.)

 2. IA Exam Fee: $250.
 All applicants (new and re-applicant) selected for an interview must pay this fee on the day of the interview without exception.
 Failure to pay this fee will result in the applicant(s) not being allowed to take the IA exam and participate in the interview process.

-All fees must be paid in two installments: the first installment of $250 for IA study guide access (if applicable) will be due after being notified of your selection for an interview; the second installment of $250 for the IA exam will be due on the day of the IA exam and the interview.
-Payments not made in this fashion will be promptly returned to the applicant.
-This may result in the delay of his/her application process.
+All fees must be paid in two installments: the first installment of $250 for IA study guide access (if applicable) will be due after being notified of your selection for an interview; you will be notified approximately a month before your interview day for payment of $250 for the exam.
+Payments not made before the interview day may result in the delay of his/her application process.